Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: The model

 Conformity at the private level also requires a source of influence.
 Here, a key difference emerges between the models proposed by \textcite{jedrzejewski_think_2018} and \textcite{kaminska_impact_2025}, and this distinction carries over to the two variants considered in this paper.
 In the first case, following \textcite{jedrzejewski_think_2018}, an agent conforms to a unanimous $q$-panel regardless of its expressed opinion.
 Consequently, the agent may change its private opinion to match the group while still expressing the opposite view.
 We refer to this as self-anticonformity, since the agent, at the expressed level, disagrees not only with the group but also with its own private opinion.
 In the second variant, following \textcite{kaminska_impact_2025}, this scenario is prohibited.
 In other words, an agent conforms privately only if the $q$-panel is unanimous and its opinion matches the agent’s expressed one.
 This also implies that conformity on the private level cannot lead to dissonance.

 In this paper, we introduce an extension that applies to both variants of the model described above, allowing for a more flexible relationship between updates at the expressed and private levels.
 The proposed extension captures the fact that a change in private opinion is not necessarily followed by a change in behavior, and vice versa: behavior may change without altering beliefs~\cite{kroesen_role_2018}.
 Both \textcite{jedrzejewski_think_2018, kaminska_impact_2025} assumed that during a single update, both expressed and private opinions are updated.
 They considered two update schemes: “act then think” (AT), in which the expressed opinion is updated first and the private one second, and “think then act” (TA), in which the private opinion is updated first and the expressed one second.
-Here, we assume that with probability $\alpha$ an agent updates its private opinion, and with complementary probability $1-\alpha$ it updates its expressed opinion.
-The algorithm for an elementary update of the $\alpha$-EPO model, taking time $\Delta t$, is described by Algorithm \ref{alg:model} and illustrated in Figs.~\ref{fig:model_harmony} and~\ref{fig:model_diss}.
+Here, we assume that with probability $\alpha$ an agent updates its private opinion, and with complementary probability $1-\alpha$ it updates its expressed opinion. {We emphasize that an elementary update in the model should not be interpreted as a single real-life conversation, but rather as a coarse-grained opportunity for opinion revision.
+Moreover, selecting the private layer for an update, which occurs with probability $\alpha$, does not automatically imply a private-opinion change.
+The actual change occurs only if the corresponding conformity or independence condition is satisfied.
+Empirical studies provide quantitative evidence that social influence can induce opinion change at rates comparable to those considered in our model~\cite{chacoma_opinion_2015}.} The algorithm for an elementary update of the $\alpha$-EPO model, taking time $\Delta t$, is described by Algorithm \ref{alg:model} and illustrated in Figs.~\ref{fig:model_harmony} and~\ref{fig:model_diss}.

 Let us, following \cite{jedrzejewski_think_2018,kaminska_impact_2025}, use $\uparrow$ to denote the opinion $+1$ and $\downarrow$ to denote the opinion $-1$.
 To describe the state of a single agent at time $t$, we use the ordered pair $(S(t),\sigma(t))$, where the first element is the expressed opinion, followed by the private one.
 Accordingly, the set of possible agent states is $X=(S,\sigma)\in \{\uparrow\uparrow,\uparrow\downarrow,\downarrow\uparrow,\downarrow\downarrow\}$.
 The macroscopic state of the system at time $t$ can be described by the fractions of agents in each state, denoted by $c_X(t)$, defined as